Intro

 noxa.secrets.secretsPath

 The path where all secrets are stored.
-Subfolders are created for host specific and shared secrets.
+Subfolders are created for host specific, shared, and instance secrets.

 Type: null or absolute path